 17. You can now start writing SQL queries against your LinkedIn Ads data in Google BigQuery, or export your data to Google Data Studio and other third-party tools for further analysis.

 18. Repeat this process for all additional LinkedIn Ads data sets you wish to upload.

 19. Repeat this process on a regular basis to ensure fresh data is available when necessary.

 Using Data Pipelines/Connectors to Get LinkedIn Ads Data into BigQuery

 Another alternative to populate a Google BigQuery data warehouse with LinkedIn Ads data is to use a third-party data pipeline or connector.
-Several solutions exist such as Supermetrics, Funnel, or Improvado.
+Several solutions exist such as Supermetrics, Funnel, and Improvado.
 With each of these solutions, the advertiser is responsible for launching, managing, and paying for the data warehouse.
-The connectors/pipelines handle transferring LinkedIn Ads data to the data warehouse on a preset basis.
+The connectors/pipelines transfer LinkedIn Ads data to the data warehouse on a preset basis.
 Depending on the solution, pricing may fluctuate based on the number of LinkedIn Ads accounts and/or data sources linked, the frequency or size of data transfers, or the level of support needed.

 Although we can’t cover spin up directions for each connector individually, we’ve selected SuperMetrics for BigQuery given that Supermetrics is used by many PPC advertisers.

 1. Sign up for a free trial of Supermetrics for BigQuery (note: there is a free trial but access may not be granted immediately).